angular/material-start/README.md

 ### Step #6: Adaptive Layouts

+The Angular Material Layout API uses **flexbox** to enable your DOM containers and elements to fluidly respond to hieght and width changes in the browser viewport.
+The Layout API also uses media queries to define specific browser width ranges that can trigger yoru application to **adapt** to the new viewport size.
+These *ranges* are known as breakpoints and are defined here:  [Material Design Breakpoint Chart](https://camo.githubusercontent.com/ad81ae92f8b4285747ce4e48007bf3f104dd5630/687474703a2f2f6d6174657269616c2d64657369676e2e73746f726167652e676f6f676c65617069732e636f6d2f7075626c6973682f6d6174657269616c5f765f342f6d6174657269616c5f6578745f7075626c6973682f3042386f6c5631354a3761625053474678656d46695156527462316b2f6c61796f75745f61646170746976655f627265616b706f696e74735f30312e706e67).

+But using media queries and breakpoints is too low-level for Angular Material developers.
+Hence the use of the [BreakPoint Aliases](https://material.angularjs.org/latest/layout/introduction).
+Simply append the alias to the desired Layout API to trigger that directive to work only when the breakpoint range is active.

-Here you will add adaptive breakpoints so the application layout will adapt to different device display sizes.
+In these step you will add adaptive breakpoints so the application layout will adapt to different device display sizes.

 > ##### Live JSBin Demo for [Step #6](http://thomasburleson.jsbin.com/zuzana/edit?html,css,js,output)